-Measuring the battery capacity is only possible with a lot of technical effort.
-By means of balancing, the SOC can be guaranteed and the battery capacity can therefore be calculated sensibly.
-Any battery system that can determine a battery capacity must use balancing to meaningfully determine a battery capacity.
+Measuring the battery capacity is typically only possible with a lot of technical effort.
+By means of balancing, the SoC can be guaranteed, and the battery capacity can therefore be calculated sensibly.
+Any battery system that can determine a battery capacity must use balancing to provide for a meaningful comparative framework within the battery data.
 Full control over the battery condition from the start of battery use to disposal also meets EU requirements for battery systems placed on the market after 2024.

-1.02 DESCRIPTION
+1.01 DESCRIPTION

 - A. The provider must provide a turnkey installation for a complete and functional battery management system (not a battery monitoring system) for monitoring and controlling the batteries.
-The installation process includes all installation work, documentation, testing and training as specified in the requirements set out in the contract documents. - B. The provider must provide a complete battery management system for the monitoring and control of sealed or closed cells of all electrochemical technologies (e.g. lead-acid, nickel-damium, lithium, zinc, nickel, etc.).
+The installation process includes all installation work, documentation, testing and training as specified in the requirements set out in the contract documents. - B. The provider must supply a complete battery management system for the monitoring and control of sealed or closed cells of all electrochemical technologies (e.g. lead-acid, nickel-cadmium, lithium, zinc, nickel, etc.).
 In particular, the system must provide functions for monitoring battery voltages, ohmic value (defined as resistance, impedance or conductivity), the temperature of the individual cells and the current of the battery strings.
 It must ensure voltage balance by keeping the target voltage of each battery within 0.01 VDC of the charger's target voltage in order to measure comparable and meaningful impedance values and battery capacities.